Adopt A Trail

 Crook County firstname.lastname@example.org

 The Trail Adoption List has information on availability, length, and difficulty ratings for all of the trails within COTA’s network.
-The Trail Maintenance Coordinator can answer maintenance, equipment and work party scheduling questions.
+Trails names in green are available for adoption.

 Trail Stewards spend many hours maintaining their trails.
 Please respect their hard work by not altering any trail without prior communication with the trail’s designated Steward or in the case of non-adopted trails the Trail Maintenance Coordinator.

 Thank you for your interest in supporting COTA and trail recreation in Central Oregon!

 2017 Training Sessions

 April 9th – Bend